Is the Interest on Your Business Loan Tax Deductible?

 No. Deducting what you pay in loan interest allows you to reduce your business’s taxable income, which, in turn, means your company will owe less in taxes.
 The result: Higher profits.

-There are limits, however, on how much interest you can deduct in any given year.
-You can’t deduct more than 30% of your adjusted taxable income, for example.
+There can be limits, however, on how much interest you can deduct in any given year.
+Depending on the size of your business, you may not be able to deduct more than 30% of your adjusted taxable income, for example.
 There are some other limits imposed by the IRS, but they generally don’t apply to small businesses.
 Your accountant can tell you if any other caps are applicable to your situation.

 Other Deductions to Keep in Mind